 Only the Dead Can Kill: Stories from Jail

-Only the Dead Can Kill: Stories from Jail is a collection of stories and poems by men and women who are incarcerated to show the humanity of people who live behind the walls, and features Margo Perin’s childhood story of growing up on the lam.
+Only the Dead Can Kill: Stories from Jail is a collection of stories and poems by men and women who are incarcerated that show the injustice of who is targeted by the United States prison industrial complex.
+Excerpts of Margo Perin’s childhood story of growing up on the lam is included.
 Only the Dead Can Kill was funded by the Creative Work Fund and is available in print and on CD.

 “Men and women incarcerated in San Francisco Jail, locked into lives only partly of their own making, begin to pick the lock by naming humiliations, recalling shame, owning thwarted longings.
 Margo Perin gave them the courage to try and they, in turn, inspired her to enter her own troubled past.
 Together these writers push back the dark.
 Readers willing to bear witness to these raw accounts may discover themselves as belonging to a larger human community than they imagined.” - Bell Gale Chevigny, editor of “Doing Time: 25 Years of Prison Writing.” |